bigkorupto/mammad-kabiri-uniqa/README.md

 "We might even use it in our corona pandemic ad campaign that runs with the tag line
 "We care about you.
-In person, per phone, per internet - We are always here for you!
+In person, per phone, per internet - We are always near and here for you!
 [To sell you another insurance policy.]"

 The judge asks "Is that a deal?"